abel922/ciblog/readme.md

 ## Description

-Project with CodeIgniter blog to create posts, delete and update with login and register system.
+Project with CodeIgniter blog to create posts, update, delete and create categories with login and register system.

 ## Author
 Abel García Luis